MatiasNAmendola/MarkPDO/readme.md

 	// $where array.
 Adding a fancier delete method later to account
 	// for more flexibility.
 	//
-    // $Table is the table to delete from
+    // $table is the table to delete from
     // $where is a key/value array where the key is the column name.
     // Returns boolean true/false on success/failure
     $table = "users";